-Based on the current guidelines, I believe I will be allowed to work once we reach Phase 2.
-(Stay tuned!)
-With this article, I hope to give you an idea of what that will look like, what changes to expect, and what courtesies I will need from my clients.
+With this article, I hope to give you an idea of what working together in 2021 will look like, what changes to expect, and what courtesies I will need from my clients.

 Here is what I already do (and what I have always done) to protect my clients during makeup applications:

 - HAND SANITIZER: I wash my hands or use a hand sanitizer between every person who sits in my chair, since touching the face is a necessity during makeup applications.

 - AIRBRUSH: Airbrush is perhaps the most sanitary foundation application method out there, since the gun never touches the face directly.
 (The guns are thoroughly cleaned between jobs so that they don’t clog.)

 - DISPOSABLE APPLICATORS: When expedient, I use one-use disposable applicators such as swabs, gloss wands, sponges, and cotton rounds.

 - BRUSHES: All non-disposable brushes are thoroughly deep-cleaned with soap and water between jobs.
 I also carry an alcohol-based brush sanitizer for on-the-job cleaning as needed.

 - CREAMS: Cream-based products, such as gel eyeliners and lipsticks, are scraped out of their containers with a sanitized palette knife and applied off of a stainless steel palette that is also sanitized between clients.
 (This way, the brush can be reloaded on the palette, without contaminating the original container of product.)